The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Is Spot and Tango worth it?

 So, is it worth it?
 Ultimately, the choice is yours.
-Veterinary nutritionists endorse the health benefits of fresh food, and it could cut down on veterinary costs over the long term.
+Veterinary nutritionists endorse the health benefits of fresh food.
 Fresh food can also make mealtime much easier if you have a picky eater—especially when you warm it up.

 However, Spot & Tango runs on the expensive side if you want to serve your dog something other than their Turkey & Red Quinoa recipe.
 Prices are roughly similar to Open Farm Dog Food, but some other services may cost less.
 So, we think you should get price quotes from at least one or two other high-quality dog food brands before making your decision.
 See the section below for recommendations.